Prussian Cultural Heritage Board of Trustees

 Strategic Support of Sustainable Projects

-As a universal cultural institution, the SPK is responsible for its excellent collections, including their maintenance and research activities.
-This is the Board’s point of departure for its support.
+As a universal cultural institution, the SPK bears responsibility for its excellent collections, their preservation, research and, above all, communication.
+This is where the Board of Trustees comes in with its support.

 Access and Participation for Everyone

 The core objective of the commitment is to support public access and participation.
 The promotion of educational and outreach programs is particularly important to the Board of Trustees.
 For example, the program work in Haus Bastian with the project "Welcome to Museum Island!
 Welcome to Haus Bastian!" and the successful summer program "Connections" were implemented with the help of the Board of Trustees.

 The innovative "Design Lab" series of events at the Kunstgewerbemuseum (Museum of Decorative Arts) invited selected design studios, students and activists to work on current socially relevant topics and enter into a discourse with the collection of the Kunstgewerbemuseum thanks to the support of the Board of Trustees.

 The Board of Trustees is particularly keen to support the Foundation's digital transformation.
 The large-scale, foundation-wide data portal "SPK Lab", which went online at the beginning of 2023, could only be implemented with the help of the Board of Trustees.
 The new web magazine was also made possible by the Board of Trustees.